Dirac structures, nonholonomic systems and reduction: Optimal reduction for nonholonomic systems

 The Lie group $G^\circ$ is generated as a group by the exponential of an open neighborhood of $0\in\mathfrak{g}$.
 Thus, we can assume without loss of generality, that for any $g\in G^\circ$ and $m\in M$, there exists some $\xi\in \mathfrak{g}$ such that the curve $\gamma:[0,t]\to M$, $\gamma(s)=\Phi_{\exp(s\xi)}(m)$, has endpoints $m$ and $g\cdot m$ (in reality, the points $m$ and $g\cdot m$ can be joined with finitely many such curves).
 For all $s\in [0,t]$, we have $\dot{\gamma}(s)=\xi_M(\gamma(s))\in \mathcal{D}_G(\gamma(s))$ and, arguing as above, we conclude that the whole curve $\gamma([0,t])$ lies in the leaf of $\mathcal{D}_G$ through $m$.
 Hence, if $\rho= \mathcal{J}(m)$, the equality $\Phi_g(\mathcal{J}(m))= \mathcal{J}(g\cdot m) = \mathcal{J}(m)$ proves the statement. \end{proof}

 \begin{remark} The last statement shows that for all $\rho\in M/\mathcal{D}_G$, the isotropy subgroup $G_\rho$ is the union of connected components of $G$ and is therefore closed in $G$.
 This implies that the Lie group $G_\rho$ acts properly on the leaf $\mathcal{J}^{-1}(\rho)$.
 It is obvious that this action is also free.
-Recall that in the Optimal Point Reduction Theorem \ref{optimal_point_reduction_thm} the properness of the $G _\rho$-action on $\mathcal{J}^{-1}( \rho)$ was not guaranteed.
-The reason why in the nonholonomic case this action is always proper is the inclusion $\mathcal{V} \subset \mathcal{D}_G$. \end{remark}
+In the Optimal reduction results in \cite{OrRa04}, \cite{JoRa10b}, the induced action on the leaves of the distribution is not necessarily proper.
+The reason why the action is here always proper is the inclusion $\mathcal{V} \subset \mathcal{D}_G$. \end{remark}

 \begin{remark} Note that if the nonholonomic system satisfies $\mathcal{H}\oplus\mathcal{V}=TM$, then the bundle $\mathcal{U}$ is given by $\mathcal{U}=\{0\}^{\omega_M}\cap\mathcal{H}=\mathcal{H}$ and hence $\mathcal{D}_G=\mathcal{U}+\mathcal{V}=TM$ is trivially integrable with the connected components of $M$ as integral leaves.
 Hence, if $M $ is connected, the method of reduction presented in the next subsection leads to the same reduced Dirac manifold as the Dirac reduction method of \S\ref{link-nonhol-dirac}. \end{remark}